openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/detection.rst

 *********

 1. ``otx export`` exports a trained Pytorch `.pth` model to the OpenVINO™ Intermediate Representation (IR) format.
-It allows to run the model on the Intel hardware much more efficient, especially on the CPU.
+It allows to efficiently run it on Intel hardware, especially on CPU, using OpenVINO™ runtime.
 Also, the resulting IR model is required to run POT optimization in the section below.
-IR model consists of 2 files: ``openvino.xml`` for weights and ``openvino.bin`` for architecture.
+IR model contains 2 files: ``openvino.xml`` for weights and ``openvino.bin`` for architecture.

 2. That's how we can export the trained model ``outputs/weights.pth`` from the previous section and save the exported model to the ``outputs/openvino/`` folder.

 .. code-block::

-  (detection) ...$ otx export otx/algorithms/detection/configs/detection/mobilenetv2_atss/template.yaml
+  (detection) ...$ otx export otx/algorithms/detection/configs/detection/mobilenetv2_atss/template.yaml \
-                              --load-weights outputs/weights.pth
+                              --load-weights outputs/weights.pth \
                               --save-model-to outputs/openvino/

   ...